 - Remove the komatsuna and carrot when they are tender and drain them.
 Cut the komatsuna into smaller pieces (1½ inches, 3 cm).
 Set these aside to serve as toppings later.

-- While the taro and daikon continue to cook, prepare the yuzu (optional).
+- While the taro and daikon continue to cook, prepare the yuzu zest (optional).
 Peel 2 or 3 thick strips of zest from the yuzu skin.
 Flip the pieces over and remove any white pith.
 Then, slice the strips of yuzu zest into thin julienned strips.
 Place on a small dish and set aside to serve as garnish later.

 To Serve